New Zealand is generally a very safe place to travel with a relatively low crime rate, few endemic diseases and a great healthcare system.

 Don’t hesitate to contact the police if you feel unsafe or threatened.
 Report any theft and crime to the police immediately.

-Vodafone and Telecom offer a txt messaging service for visitors.
+Vodafone, Telecom and 2degrees offer a txt messaging service for visitors.

 You can send updates about your location and travel movements via txt to number 7233 [SAFE].
 These details are kept on a central database which can be accessed by police if necessary.